DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Ippolita_Pre_Afterword_def/index.markdown

     Loneliness*, New York, Prometheus Book, 2012.
 See chapter three in *The Dark Side of Google*: 'Trusting Machines'.

-[^5]: danah boyd, ‘Facebook and Radical Transparency: a Rant’, 14 May
+[^5]: danah boyd, ‘Facebook and Radical Transparency: A Rant’, 14 May
     2011,
     http://www.zephoria.org/thoughts/archives/2010/05/14/facebook-and-radical-transparency-a-rant.html.